russellballestrini/russell.ballestrini.net/content/2017-10-08-my-search-for-the-perfect-embeddable-comment-system.rst

 3 years later, I'm finally ready to share Remarkbox: a hosted comment service that embeds in your pages to keep the conversation in the same place as your content.

-Remarkbox increases engagement because it:
+Remarkbox increases user engagement because it:

 * enables a visitor to discuss your content right away without needing an account
 * supports Markdown and a realtime *as-the-user-types* preview of the comment